vansia43/Exercise-SMS/README.md

 Finally, the `linkBlock` is developed, which checks to see if the `activity` element is either **barre**, **yoga**, or **HIIT**.
 A predefined YouTube search such as "HIIT workout 15 minutes" is returned.

 All elements are then combined to construct the message or `body` element.
-The following command sends the message while replacing the `+` in the `to` element with the recipient's number.
+The `client.messages.create` function uses the Twilio API to send the message.
+Replace the `+` in the `to` element with the recipient's number.
+Replace the `+` in the `from` element with your Twilio-assigned number.
 >
 >      message = client.messages.create(
 >                                from_='+',